 - Work out your total debt.
 List how much you owe, along with interest rates and minimum payments.
 This will help you plan and prioritize your spending.

 - Identify those debts with the highest interest rates, and pay off those first.
-This will reduce the overall amount you have to pay.

 In considering your financial options, remember that your actions today can stay with you for years.
 Seek the help of a credit counselor if you are unsure of what step to take next.